Apply online for an entity amendment of a marijuana business license

 • To submit an amendment or ownership structure change of your entity registration, look at the “License Type” column.
 Find the row that has the entity registration, record name and ownership structure that you want to amend.
 In the right column, click on “Amendment.”

-• Select “Update Current Ownership Structure, Entity Name/Type, or General Business Contact Information” and click “Continue Application.”
+• Select "Update Contact Information" or "Update Current Ownership Structure, Entity Name/Type, or General Business Contact Information."
+Then click "Continue Application."

 • Read the introduction page and click “Continue.”

-• Select the updates that you will be making on your entity and click “Continue Application.”
+• Select the updates you will be making and click "Continue Application."

 • This will begin to guide you through the application process.
-Be sure to read each page carefully.
+Read each page carefully.

 Any time during the process, you can save and resume your application within 30 days.
 After 30 days, you will need to start again.